Courses

 Each 5 credits will normally equate to approximately 100 Total Learning Hours.
 Total Learning Hours includes the time you spend in class (lectures, tutorials, practical elements) and the time you spend completing work outside of college.
 The balance between these two varies by discipline, and by level of study.
 You should bear in mind that the workload will increase at particular times e.g. when assignments are due.

-Continuous Assessment throughout the course including short question papers, quizzes and essay papers and project tasks.
+Continuous Assessment (100% online) including short question papers, quizzes and essay papers and project tasks.

 Certificate in Aircraft Engine Management (Special Purpose Award, Level 7, 10 ECTS)